 The Korea-Australia Free Trade Agreement (KAFTA) is a comprehensive agreement that substantially liberalises trade with Korea and creates significant new commercial opportunities for Australian businesses.

 KAFTA achieves high levels of tariff elimination

-- Korea will provide duty-free access on 84 per cent of Australia’s current exports (by value) to Korea from entry into force of the Agreement.
+- On entry into force, Korea provided duty-free access on 84 per cent of Australia’s exports (by value) to Korea.

-- A small number of products will be subject to other phasing arrangements (including seasonal tariff elimination).
+- A small number of products are subject to other phasing arrangements (including seasonal tariff elimination).

-- Australia will provide duty-free access on 86 per cent of our current imports from Korea on entry into force of the Agreement.
+- On entry into force of the Agreement, Australia provided duty-free access on 86 per cent of our current imports from Korea.

-- For certain import sensitive products, Australia’s tariff elimination will be undertaken progressively over transitional periods.
+- For certain import sensitive products, Australia’s tariff elimination is being undertaken progressively over transitional periods.

-- Products covered by transitional arrangements include certain motor vehicles and parts, steel, chemical, plastics and textile, clothing and footwear products.
+- Products covered by transitional arrangements include some motor vehicles and parts, steel, chemical, plastics and textile, clothing and footwear products.

-- A bilateral safeguard mechanism will also be in place to address any sudden surge in imports over the transitional periods.
+- A bilateral safeguard mechanism is in place to address any sudden surge in imports over the transitional periods.

 KAFTA helps to address non-tariff barriers

-- KAFTA creates a review mechanism to address non-tariff measures on a case-by-case basis, providing scope to address existing and future non-tariff measures.
+- KAFTA created a review mechanism to address non-tariff measures on a case-by-case basis, providing scope to address existing and future non-tariff measures.

 KAFTA seeks to minimise red tape

 - A claim for preferential tariff treatment for Australian goods exported to Korea can be made on the basis of either: a certificate of origin completed by the exporter or the producer, or a certificate of origin issued by an authorised body.
 This approach provides flexibility for traders, particularly small and medium-sized enterprises.